View project

 Statistics

+For daily finances, two pie charts show Income and Expense distribution by category.
 You can switch between months to see changes over time.
 Income categories may include Salary or Business Profit, while expenses can be grouped under Health, Food, Transportation, and others.
-This makes it easy to see where most of your money goes without checking each transaction.

 Settings